Lunar Meteoritic Impact Search

 on 29 November 2013.

-Someone else in e-mail communication mentioned this as being one of three
+Someone else in e-mail communication mentioned this as being one of three candidates

-but one can see it on the online workshop.
+can see it on the online workshop.

 Small Meteoroid Impact